Autodesk/aomi/README.md

 The important piece of the `Secretfile` is `secrets` as that is where seeds are defined.
 There are different types of secrets which may be seeded into vault.

+## About File Paths

+By default the `Secretfile` is searched for in the current directory.
+All Vault and AWS policy files will be searched for in a directory named `vault` adjacent to the `Secretfile`.
+All files containing secrets referenced from the `Secretfile` will be searched for in an adjacent directory named `.secrets`.

 ## Tags

 You may tag individual policies, appids, and secrets.
 When resources have tags, and the `seed` command is run with the `--tags` option, only matching items will be seeded.
 If the `--tags` option is not specified, then everything will be seeded.

+# Vault Constructs

+These are the different things which `aomi` may interact with in a Vault instance.

 ## Files